-Ellis soon began to sell farming implements (city directory listing is 1878), partnering with Walter Ament Huffman, and then real estate.
-He was an early developer of the city of North Fort Worth and president of Cowtown’s original Union Stockyards, which opened in 1889.
+Ellis soon began to sell farming implements (city directory listing is 1878), partnering in 1878 with Walter Ament Huffman.
+Four years later Ellis bought fifteen hundred acres where today’s North Side is and built himself a house and a herd of cattle and began a dairy operation.
+In 1891, as the area north of the river became more populated, Ellis went into real estate: He turned his dairy into the M. G. Ellis Subdivision and became an early developer of the city of North Fort Worth.
+He also was president of Cowtown’s original Union Stockyards, which opened in 1889.
 He also was vice president of Union Stockyards National Bank, also organized in 1889.
 In 1890 he was among the organizers of Fort Worth Dressed Beef and Packing Company, which preceded the Swift and Armour packing plants.